-Report Covering Due Date Delinquent if Not Filed By January, February, March April 1, 2021 April 30, 2021 April, May, June July 1, 2021 August 2, 2021 July, August, September October 1, 2021 November 1, 2021 October, November, December January 1, 2022 January 31, 2022
+Report Covering Due Date Delinquent if Not Filed By January, February, March April 1, 2024 April 30, 2024 April, May, June July 1, 2024 July 31, 2024 July, August, September October 1, 2024 October 31, 2024 October, November, December January 1, 2025 January 31, 2025

 You must electronically file a DE 3BHW each quarter even if you did not pay wages during the quarter.
-Tax returns and wage reports must be submitted electronically in order to be in compliance with the e-file and e-pay mandate.
-Refer to page 14 for more information on the e-file and e-pay mandate and related noncompliance penalties.
+Tax returns and wage reports must be submitted electronically in order to be in compliance with the E-file and E-pay mandate for employers.
+Refer to page 14 for more information on the E-file and E-pay mandate for employers and related non-compliance penalties.
 Penalty and interest will be charged on late filing of reports.
-Not having a form to complete is not considered "good cause" for filing your DE 3BHW late; refer to page 56 for the definition of "good cause."
+Not having a form to complete is not considered good cause for filing your DE 3BHW late; refer to page 57 for the definition of good cause.
 Refer to page 24 for your filing requirements if you stop employing people to work in your home and do not intend to hire anyone in the future.

-Electronic Filing: File and pay online with e-Services for Business (edd.ca.gov/e-Services\for\Business).
+Electronic Filing: File and pay online with e-Services for Business (edd.ca.gov/eServices).
 It's a fast, easy, and secure way to manage your employer payroll tax account online.

-- Fulfills the e-file and e-pay mandate for employers.

-- File returns/reports and make payments.

-- View, adjust, and print returns/reports.

-- Available 24 hours a day, 7 days a week.
+- Fulfills the E-file and E-pay mandate. - File tax returns, wage reports and make payments. - · View, adjust, and print returns or reports. - Available 24 hours a day, 7 days a week.

-Employer of Household Worker(s) Annual Payroll Tax Return (DE 3HW)
+Employer of Household Worker(s) Annual Payroll Tax Return (DE 3HW) Overview

-Household employers who pay less than \$20,000 in wages per year and elect to pay taxes annually use the DE 3HW to report Unemployment Insurance (UI), Employment Training Tax (ETT), and State Disability Insurance (SDI) amounts withheld to the Employment Development Department (EDD).
+Household employers who pay \$20,000 or less in wages per year and elect to pay taxes annually use the DE 3HW to report Unemployment Insurance (UI), Employment Training Tax (ETT), and State Disability Insurance (SDI) amounts withheld to the Employment Development Department (EDD).
 If Personal Income Tax (PIT) is withheld, that amount is also reported to the EDD with this form.

-NOTE: If your total accumulated wages exceed \$20,000 during the year, you must notify the EDD immediately that you need to change to a quarterly household employer.
+Note: If your total accumulated wages exceed \$20,000 during the year, you must notify the EDD immediately that you need to change to a quarterly household employer.
 Refer to page 24 for information about changing from an annual household employer to a quarterly household employer.

-2021 Due Dates

-Employer of Household Worker(s) Annual Payroll Tax Return (DE 3HW)
+2024 Due Dates Employer of Household Worker(s) Annual Payroll Tax Return (DE 3HW)

-Report Covering Due Date Delinquent if Not Filed By 2021 January 1, 2022 January 31, 2022
+Report Covering Due Date Delinquent if Not Filed By 2024 January 1, 2025 January 31, 2025

 If you are unable to pay all or part of your taxes on time, you must still electronically file your DE 3HW.
-Tax returns and wage reports must be electronically submitted per the e-file and e-pay mandate.
-Refer to page 14 for more information on the e-file and e-pay mandate and related noncompliance penalties.
+Tax returns and wage reports must be electronically submitted per the e-file and e-pay mandate for employers.
+Refer to page 14 for more information on the e-file and e-pay mandate for employers and related noncompliance penalties.
 Penalty and interest will be charged on late payroll tax payments and reports.
-Not having a form to complete is not considered "good cause" for filing your DE 3HW late; refer to page 56 for the definition of "good cause."
+Not having a form to complete is not considered good cause for filing your DE 3HW late; refer to page 57 for the definition of good cause.
 Refer to page 24 for your filing requirements if you stop employing people to work in your home and do not intend to hire anyone in the future.

-Electronic Filing: File and pay online with e-Services for Business (edd.ca.gov/e-Services\for\Business).
+Electronic Filing: File and pay online with e-Services for Business (edd.ca.gov/eServices).
 It's a fast, easy, and secure way to manage your employer payroll tax account online.

-- Fulfills the e-file and e-pay mandate for employers.
+- Fulfills the e-file and e-pay mandate.

-- File returns/reports and make payments.
+- File tax returns and wage reports and make payments.

 - View, adjust, and print returns/reports.

 - Available 24 hours a day, 7 days a week.